rabbitmq/omq/README.md

 You can find [a simple dashboard](./dashboard/OMQ-Grafana.json) in this repo.

-Additionally, the final values of the metrics are printed when `omq` finishes.
-A nicer output or TUI will be available at some point.
+Additionally, metrics are printed to the console every second and a summary is printed upon termination.
+Small differences between the values printed and exposed over HTTP are expected, since they are scraped at a different point in time.

 ### Compatibility with perf-test